Does Auto Insurance Cover Hurricane Damage?

 How Do You Get Reimbursed from Your Auto Insurer for Hurricane Damage?

 After the hurricane and you have had time to assess your home, you may turn to your vehicle (if you can find it).
 Once your vehicle is located, and you have estimates on the damage, contact your insurer and let them know that it was damaged in the recent hurricane.

-You will need to provide the claim’s adjuster with details about the damage, any estimates you received, and where the vehicle was at the time of the storm.
+You must provide the claim’s adjuster with details about the damage, any estimates you received, and where the vehicle was during the storm.

 Your policy most likely will reimburse you on the replacement value of your vehicle, which considers the depreciation of your vehicle’s value.
 Therefore, your car you purchased for $20,000 two years ago may only be worth $15,000 today.
 This means your insurer would pay you $15,000 minus any deductibles due.
 If you owe $17,000, then you would need to contact the lender and work out payment arrangements for the balance.

 If you think a hurricane might strike your home, first, determine whether or not you need coverage for a hurricane.
 Look at your comprehensive and collision coverage, then consider the likelihood your vehicle will be damaged in a hurricane.
-You may want to increase coverage for property damage too, but also comprehensive coverage if you have an expensive vehicle.
+You may want to increase coverage for property damage, but also comprehensive coverage if you have an expensive vehicle.

 If a hurricane is already on the radar, you might be out of luck.
 Realize that before and after the hurricane strikes, most companies will have a lockout period.
 This means you cannot increase your policy, change it, or buy new coverage until the hold ends.
-Insurers do this to avoid people who increase policy limits and then file a claim immediately afterward.
+Insurers do this to avoid people who increase policy limits and file a claim immediately afterward.